 The ELIA Water Quality Committee volunteers monitor Elkhart Lake’s water quality each year including disk data (turbidity), temperature (using a digital meter from surface to 95 ft bls) and dissolved oxygen data up to six times a year.
 In addition, we collected water chemistry data for phosphorus and chlorophyll three to four times a year.
 The water chemistry data is collected three or four times a year including the last two weeks of June, July, and August.
 Observations including ice-on and ice-off, water color, appearance and perception are also recorded as well as spring overturn (or turnover) which happens within two weeks after ice out.
 This allows us and the WDNR to assess the state of nutrient enrichment in the lakes.
 Click here for more information about the data ELIA collects.

 The analyzed data results are submitted to the WDNR who help manage the extensive database and evaluate the data to prepare annual reports for Elkhart Lake.
-Elkhart Lake was sampled six different days during the 2019 season.
-Click here for the detailed 2019 Elkhart Lake Water Quality Annual Report.
-The 2019 results continue to be static from previous years and the lake continues to be classified as a Mesotrophic lake.
+Click here for the detailed 2021 Elkhart Lake Water Quality Annual Report.
+The 2021 results continue to be static from previous years and the lake continues to be classified as a Mesotrophic lake.
 Trophic status is a useful means of classifying lakes and describing lake processes in terms of the productivity of the system.
 Mesotrophic lakes are characterized by clear water with a medium amount of nutrients (Phosphorus and Nitrogen), with an increasing chance of low dissolved oxygen in deep water during the summer (Picture to the left).
 These lakes, like Elkhart Lake, are commonly considered healthy with a diverse populations of aquatic plants and algae.
 They are also great fishing lakes and are home to many sport fish such as walleye, perch, smallmouth bass, muskellunge and northern pike.